DamnedAngel/MnemoSyne-X/README.md

 The possible configurations are:

 ### MNEMO_MAIN_SWAP_PAGE
-This defines **MnemoSyne-X** **MAIN** page (please chech Memory Architecture Section), which can be page 1 or 2.
+This defines **MnemoSyne-X** **MAIN** page (please check [Page Structure Section](#page_structure)), which can be page 1 or 2.
 A value "1" will make **MAIN** page 1, and **AUX** page 2.
 Anything else will make **MAIN** page 2 and **AUX** page 1.

 ### MNEMO_INDEX_SEGMENTS
 This determines how many physical segments will be allocated to manage Logical Segments.
 Every physical segment will hold 8k Logical Segments, which corresponds to 128Mbytes of Virtual Memory.
 The minimum valid value is 1 physical segment, for an operation of 8k Logical Segments and a total of 128Mbytes of Virtual Memory.
 The maximum value is 8 physical segments, for an operation of 64k segments (minus one, since segment Number 0xFFFF is used by **MnemoSyne-X** as an indicator of invalid Logical Segment) and a total of 1Gbytes of Virtual Memory.

 ### MNEMO_PRIMARY_MAPPER_ONLY
-0 will make **MnemoSyne-X** use all RAM memory mappers it finds.
-1 will make **MnemoSyne-X** to use onlye the primary mapper.
+**MNEMO_PRIMARY_MAPPER_ONLY** determines whether **MnemoSyne-X** will use secondary RAM mappers or not.
+A value 0 will make **MnemoSyne-X** use all RAM memory mappers it finds.
+1 will restrict **MnemoSyne-X** to use only the primary mapper.

 Using all mappers available will bring memory swaps to a minimum, but segment allocation, release and switch operations will be slightly heavier, and **MnemoSyne-X** subsystem footprint will be slightly bigger.
-Using the primary mappers only will make **MnemoSyne-X** fotprint slightly smaller and operations will be slightly slower, but memory swap will be maximized.
+Using the primary mappers only will make **MnemoSyne-X** footprint slightly smaller and operations will be slightly slower, but memory swap will be maximized.
 Limiting to primary mapper may also be even more performatic on the Turbo Rs, since their primary mapper is reasonably faster.

 ### MNEMO_MAX_PHYSICAL_SEGMENTS
 If, for any reason, the programmer wants to establish an upper limit for the number of physical segments available to the Virtual Memory system, this can be configured in **MNEMO_MAX_PHYSICAL_SEGMENTS**.
 The possible values for this setting is from 1 to 3072 (that is, 48Mbytes max of physical RAM).

 ---